CLI

 Text

 This repository contains the open source python command line interface for vast.ai.
-This CLI has all of the main functionality of the vast.ai website GUI and uses the same underlying REST API.
-Most of the functionality is self-contained in the single script file vast.py, although the invoice generating commands require installing an additional second script called vast_pdf.py.
+This CLI has all of the functionality of the vast.ai website GUI and uses the same underlying REST API.
+The CLI is self-contained in the single script file vast.py.

 Quickstart

-In order to authenticate most commands you will need to first login to the vast.ai website and get your api-key.
-Go to https://vast.ai/console/cli/.
+In order to authenticate most commands you will need to first login to the vast.ai website and get an api-key.
+Go to https://vast.ai/https://docs.vast.ai/cli/.
 Copy the command under the heading "Login / Set API Key" and run it.
 The command will be something like:

 vastai set api-key xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-where the xxxx... is your unique api-key (a long hexadecimal number).
+where the xxxx... is a unique api-key (a long hexadecimal number).
 Note that if the script is named "vast" in this command on the website and your installed script is named "vast.py" you will need to change the name of the script in the command you run.
 The set api-key command saves your api-key in a hidden file in your home directory.
-Do not share your api-key with anyone as it authenticates your other vast commands to your account.
+Do not share your api-keys with anyone as they authenticate commands from your account.
+Your default main key allows full access to all commands without limitations, but you can use the CLI to create additional keys with fine-grained access restrictions.

 Usage